-“At long last, we have the bipartisan breakthrough the country has needed,” Senate Majority Leader Mitch McConnell said on the Senate floor Sunday.
+“At long last, we have the bipartisan breakthrough the country has needed,” Senate Majority Leader Mitch McConnell (R-Ky.) said on the Senate floor.

-Democratic leaders, including House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer, said the plan delivers critically needed funds to struggling Americans, but said it’s still inadequate and they’ll push for more after President-elect Joe Biden takes office on Jan.
+Democratic leaders, including House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer, said the plan will deliver critically needed funds to struggling Americans.
+But they believe it’s overall inadequate and plan to push for more after President-elect Joe Biden takes office on Jan.
 20.

 The $900 billion relief package is expected to provide $600 checks to individuals and an extra $300 a week for those on unemployment.
-It would also allocate $330 billion for small businesses and provide funding for housing assistance and distribution of the COVID-19 vaccines.
+It would further allocate funding for food and housing assistance and the distribution of the COVID-19 vaccines.

-After recent negotiations, the bill is no longer expected to include a provision promoted by Republicans that would shield businesses from pandemic-related lawsuits or funding for local and state governments, which Democrats have pushed for.
+After recent negotiations, the bill is no longer expected to include a provision promoted by Republicans that would shield businesses from some pandemic-related lawsuits.
+Funding for local and state governments, which Democrats have pushed for, was also nixed.

-The latest negotiations come after months of failed efforts to get a coronavirus relief bill through the Senate.
-The House passed a $3.4 trillion measure dubbed the Heroes Act in May and a revised $2.2 trillion version of that bill in October, but neither effort got any traction in the upper chamber, with McConnell expressing derision of them.
+The latest compromise comes after months of failed efforts to get a coronavirus relief bill through the Senate.
+The House passed a $3.4 trillion measure dubbed the Heroes Act in May and a revised $2.2 trillion version in October, but neither effort got any traction in the upper chamber, with McConnell expressing derision of them.

-Silicon Valley’s representatives were hoping for a far more extensive relief package than the plan under discussion.
+Silicon Valley’s representatives were hoping one of the more extensive relief packages would pass.
 Reps.
 Ro Khanna (D-Fremont), Anna Eshoo (D-Palo Alto) and Zoe Lofgren (D-San Jose) all supported the Heroes Act.

-“We will get checks for the American people,” he wrote on Dec.
-17. “But let’s have the honesty and decency not to spin this package as a kind of victory or negotiation success.
+“We will get checks for the American people,” he wrote.
+“But let’s have the honesty and decency not to spin this package as a kind of victory or negotiation success.
 People have the right to expect more.”

 Lofgren previously told San José Spotlight providing relief for local and state governments was crucial.
 States are facing significant budget deficits, she said, because their revenue streams have disappeared.